 Yu-Syuan Chen, Department of Business Administration, National Taiwan University

 Kuo-Ching Yen, Graduate School of Resources Management and Decision Science, National Defense University

 A lot of research about creativity and innovation has drawn much attention from scholars in recent years.
-However, the majority is based on Western theory or research sampling without considering the employees' characteristics from East Asian areas and how these characteristics influence their creative performance.
-This research included analysis on international management journals and empirical research (about creativity in Taiwan and other East Asian countries) from the past 15 years (2000-2015).
-It also discusses the similarities or differences of research findings between Eastern and Western studies.
+However, the majority is based on Western theories or research samplings without considering the employees' characteristics from East Asian areas and how these characteristics may influence creative performance.
+This paper includes analysis on international management journals and empirical research (about creativity in Taiwan and other East Asian countries) from the past 15 years (2000-2015).
+It also discusses the similarities and differences of research findings between Eastern and Western studies.
 Although the results indicate that many East Asian studies used Western theories and research constructs, indigenous studies in East Asian countries have emerged in recent years.
-In addition, most East Asian research findings were consistent with Western ones, showing that the results were partly culture-general, while few studies revealed inconsistent findings.
-Finally, in the 'Future Prospects' section, we provide suggestions for future research based on cultural perspectives from East Asia.
+In addition, most East Asian research findings are consistent with Western ones, showing that the results are partly culture-general, while only few areas revealed inconsistent findings.
+Finally, in the 'Future Prospects' section, we provide suggestions for future research based on East Asian cultural perspectives.

 creativityinnovative behaviorindividual creativityteam creativity